nedink/mtg-decks/README.md

 ### Linux/macOS: get the python script and example deck

-Either clone the repo, or just grab the python script and example Magic deck.
+Either clone the repo, or just get the files needed to run the script.
 To do the latter, you will grab the file "examine.py" and a data file from this repo using curl:

 1. Check for updates; this is good practice before installing tools.